Developing apps with AI features

 parameter as thethread_ts

-You will see two tabs when a user navigates to your app.
-The History tab will be all the past threads — this is where you will see new notifications.
-The Chat tab will be the last active thread between the user and your app.
+When a user navigates to your app, two tabs are available.
+The History tab is all of the past threads (in which the user has sent a message) — this is where they will see new notifications.
+The Chat tab is the last active thread between the user and your app.

 Slack has the Activity side rail tab to show new activity in a workspace.
-This area is optimized for users to quickly see and response to notifications from your app.
+This area is optimized for users to quickly see and respond to notifications from your app.

 Data retention